Cover bild

 The database consists of three tables – think of them as three different drawers in a filing cabinet:

-• ki_story is the Kreativschublade.
-Hier liegt the angereicherte, tiefenrecherchierte Inhalt – the von Agent 3 erstellte Hintergrundtext and später the von Claude verfasste fertige WordPress-Artikel.
+• ki_story is the creative repository.
+Here lies the enriched, deeply researched content – the background text created by Agent 3 and later the finished WordPress article written by Claude.
 Jede Story is genau einem Eintrag in ki_artikel zugeordnet.

 Agent 1 – Research (every 2 hours): 22 parallel RSS feed readers supply the system with fresh articles.
 Agent 1 reads all incoming entries, normalizes URLs (so the same article isn’t counted twice with tracking parameters), and inserts new articles into ki_artikel with status NEU – duplicates are automatically skipped via a database constraint.